henadzit/henadzit.github.io/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+I am not a cat!
+Stop sending these pictures of boxes.
+I will not get tricked by that.

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)
+I am Henadzi Tsaryk.
+You can contact me via email henadzi.tsaryk@gmail.com.
+Please do not send pictures of boxes I cannot fit in.

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+You can find the source code for this blog at [github.com/henadzit/henadzit.github.io](https://github.com/henadzit/henadzit.github.io).